Lullabot/amp-library/README.md

     - A `<iframe>` tag is converted to an `<amp-iframe>` tag
     - A [`<audio>`](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/audio-to-amp-audio-conversion-fragment.html) tag is converted to an `<amp-audio>` tag
     - A [`<video>`](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/video-fragment-and-placeholder-test.html) tag is converted to an `<amp-video>` tag
-    - [Standard Twitter embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/twitter-fragment.html) is converted to an `<amp-twitter>` tag.
+    - [Twitter embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/twitter-fragment.html) for tweets is converted to an `<amp-twitter>` tag.
-    - [Standard Instagram embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/instagram-fragment.html) is converted to an `<amp-instagram>` tag.
+    - [Instagram embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/instagram-fragment.html) for instagrams is converted to an `<amp-instagram>` tag.
-    - [Standard Youtube embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/youtube-fragment.html) is converted to an `<amp-youtube>` tag
+    - [Youtube embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/youtube-fragment.html) for videos is converted to an `<amp-youtube>` tag
-    - [Standard Dailymotion embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/dailymotion-fragment.html) is converted to an `<amp-dailymotion>` tag
+    - [Dailymotion embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/dailymotion-fragment.html) for videos is converted to an `<amp-dailymotion>` tag
-    - [Standard Pinterest embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/pinterest-fragment.html) is converted to an `<amp-pinterest>` tag
+    - [Pinterest embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/pinterest-fragment.html) for pins is converted to an `<amp-pinterest>` tag
-    - [Standard Soundcloud embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/soundcloud-fragment.html) is converted to an `<amp-soundcloud>` tag
+    - [Soundcloud embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/soundcloud-fragment.html) for audio music is converted to an `<amp-soundcloud>` tag
-    - [Standard Vimeo embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vimeo-fragment.html) is converted to an `<amp-vimeo>` tag
+    - [Vimeo embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vimeo-fragment.html) for videos is converted to an `<amp-vimeo>` tag
+    - [Vine embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vine-fragment.html) for videos is converted to an `<amp-vine>` tag
+    - Facebook [iframe](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/facebook-iframe-fragment.html) and [Javascript SDK](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/facebook-non-iframe-fragment.html) embed code for posts and videos is converted to an `<amp-facebook>` tag
-    - [Standard Vine embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vine-fragment.html) is converted to an `<amp-vine>` tag
+    - [Vine embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vine-fragment.html) for videos is converted to an `<amp-vine>` tag
     - _Notes_:
        - Some of these embed code conversions may not have the advanced features you may require.
 File an issue if you need enhancements to the functionality already provided or new embed code conversions
        - Some of the embed codes have an associated `<script>` tag.
-These conversions will work even if no `<script>` tag was provided after the embed code
+These conversions will work even if no `<script>` tag was added to your HTML document.
+The AMP library will add the appropriate AMP component `<script>` tag to the `<head>` if it is provided a full html document.
        - You may experiment with the command line utility `amp-console` on the above HTML fragments to see how the converted HTML looks
 - Provides both a console and programmatic interface with which to call the library.
 It works like this: the programmer/user provides some HTML and we return (1) The AMPized HTML (2) A list of warnings reported by the Validator (3) A list of fixes/tag conversions made by the library